betatim/TimsHome/content/pages/about.md

 <a href="/images/tim.png">{% img /images/tim_thumb.png 200 200 "Tim Head" "Tim Head" %}</a>

-Works for [CERN][cern], doing science with data.
+An experimental physicist working at [CERN][cern], doing science with data.
 Also: python, statistics and triathlons.

-Tim joined [CERN][cern] as a research fellow in October 2012.
-He currently works on the [LHCb experiment][lhcb] which is based at CERN.
-He leads the team working on the reconstruction and simulation software for the upgrade [Vertex Locator][velo] (VELO).
-He is also designing and implementing an outrageously ambitious trigger system for LHCb.
+He is a member of the [LHCb collaboration][lhcb] which is based at CERN.
+He works on designing the detector upgrade, pattern recognition software as well as the software trigger (processing 4TB/s of data in real time).

+He has experience as a software engineer, leading international teams composed of experts from different fields, statistics, data science, machine learning and all the things you associate with a "scientific approach" to solving complex problems.
+He is a big fan of building a minimally viable solution to problem and then iterating on it.
+In his spare time he likes to train for and compete in triathlons.

+Tim has been working for [EPFL][epfl] as a post doctoral researcher since September 2014.
+He spent the previous two years working for [CERN][cern] as a research fellow.

 He loves to code in [Python][py], but is OK with writing C++ (mostly for work).
 Look at some of his projects on: [bitbucket][c] and